rickragv/object-detection-libraries/yolo/README.md

 I have used there yolov5m model to train

 # Trainaing
-The Details of Data creation and Training is found here https://github.com/ultralytics/yolov5/wiki/Train-Custom-Data
+The Details of Data creation and Training is found in notebook. and for further informations you can check there's page
+https://github.com/ultralytics/yolov5/wiki/Train-Custom-Data

 ```sh